OnkarPKher/cad-quoting-engine/README.md

 - **Deburring/Finishing**: $45/hour
 - **Project Management**: $85/hour

+**Note**: These are baseline rates based on industry averages.
+The system is designed so that **manufacturers can customize these rates** based on their:
+- Geographic location and local market rates
+- Shop overhead and operating costs
+- Experience level and specialization
+- Equipment quality and capabilities
+- Target profit margins

+To customize rates, edit the `labor_rates` dictionary in `src/main.py`.

 ### Baseline Specification Data
 - **Aluminum 6061 Density**: 2.7 g/cm³
 - **Aluminum Price**: $5.00/kg
 - **CNC Machine Type**: Haas CNC Machines
 - **CNC Machining Rate**: $100/hour

+### Understanding the $200 Minimum Price

+The $200 minimum price per part covers the **fixed costs** that every CNC job requires, regardless of part size:

+- **CAD/CAM Programming**: Creating toolpaths and machine instructions
+- **Machine Setup**: Fixturing, workholding, and machine preparation
+- **Tool Setup**: Installing and calibrating cutting tools
+- **Quality Inspection**: Measuring and verifying part dimensions
+- **Administrative Overhead**: Order processing, documentation, and project management

+Even a very simple, small part requires these steps, so this minimum ensures the shop doesn't lose money on basic jobs.
+For complex parts, the actual cost will be higher based on material, machining time, and complexity factors.

 ### Industry Standards
 - **Material Waste Target**: 20-40% (industry optimal)